kaikue/LovelyWorld/README.md

 	- place down: face away from you so you don't take damage?
 	- bugs- worm, grasshopper
 	- some can't be picked up (spiky back)
+- health
+	- collectible heart fragments
+	- checkpoints
+	- if you're inside door or movable solid item after reset/recall, it squishes you and you respawn
+		- squishzone inside player
+		- make sure this doesn't apply to moving 1 way platforms
 - items
 	- magic wand
+		- magic particles when thrown
 		- animate/deanimate fruits and veggies
 			- collide with Animatable: switch it with its stored prefab
 		- other weird uses